Employers issue Form 16, TDS certificate to employees every year. Due date to issue Form 16 is 15th June.

 Total Taxable Income

-It includes the total income earned from salary, house property and other sources, after claiming all the exempt allowances and deductions during the financial year.
+It is the total income from all income sources after claiming exempt allowances and deductions during the financial year.

 Net Tax Payable